ninjajoe9/EC601-LoRa-IoT/README.md

 ## Future plans/implementation goals
 - Adding the functionalities to implement communication through the LoRaWAN Gateway from the local mesh network to another mesh network.
-- Creating a simple User Interface that takes in details of the number of pins required and converts it into a JSON format which can be used by the software package to assign GPIO pins accordingly.
+- Creating a simple User Interface that takes in details of the number of GPIO pins required for an application and converts it into a JSON format which can be used by the software package to assign GPIO pins accordingly.
-- Make the package more robust such that n number of GPIO pins can be implemented.
+- Make the package more robust such that 'n' number of GPIO pins can be implemented.

 ## Design Process